aksh2000/commoninfra-superrepo/README.md

    9. PLEASE MAKE SURE YOU ARE CONNECTED TO **BIBLI CORP WIFI**

-   10. For Further Assistance - Reach Common Infra Team at B - Basement
+   10. For Further Assistance - Reach Common Infra Team at D Block - 4 Floor

+   11. Once Registered with gateway, Every API Call is expected to have an Authorization header with jwt token to authorize the api call.

+   12. Please refer **NOTION DOCUMENTATION** to register / authenticate users and understand standart response template